Health & Wellness

 6. Clean your home

 Cleanliness around the home will inhibit the growth of parasites.
-Use dustbins to store your garbage and handle them carefully wearing gloves.
+Store garbage in dustbins and handle it carefully, wearing gloves.

 Basic Tip To Avoid Parasites: Clean your home